LeadingLight/eslint-import-resolver-react-native/README.md

 platform: 'both' || 'ios' || 'android' || 'any'
 default = 'both'

-'both'    - .ios and .android file needs to be pressent to resolve
+'both'    - .ios and .android file needs to be present to resolve
-'any'     - .ios and/or .android file needs to be pressent to resolve
+'any'     - .ios and/or .android file needs to be present to resolve
 'ios'     - only looks for .ios files
 'android' - only looks for .android files
 ```